WVik/WVik.github.io/about.md

 * [Codechef](https://www.codechef.com/users/vikram_w)
 * [YouTube](https://www.youtube.com/channel/UCt0uhWAVivOhMyoiVjmAFMA)

-I'm also interested in astronomy and like to read up on topics like space travel and exploration and cosmology.
-Also, HG2G is one of my favourite books!
+I'm also interested in astronomy and like to read up on topics like space travel, exploration and cosmology (HG2G is one of my favourite books!)